denczo/minimetrix/README.md

 # MiniMetrix

 MiniMetrix is a homesetup that collects data from IOT devices (e.g. Pi Zero or a smartsocket) and sends it via MQTT to a broker (Mosquitoo).
 A microservice saves this sensor data to a time-series database (TimescaleDB), which then is visualized through Grafana for real-time monitoring.
 The solution provides a seamless integration of IoT devices, data storage, and visualization in a user-friendly interface.
+[Live demo](http://www.unimatrixzero.eu:3000/public-dashboards/eb8215328d5a42899ad8604be2bb449b)

 <p align="center">
   <a href="https://skillicons.dev">